 Gareth Southgate focused on England improvement, not his record

-England play Switzerland at the King Power Stadium on Tuesday, live on Sky Sports
+Watch England play Switzerland at the King Power Stadium on Tuesday, live on Sky Sports

 By Zinny Boswell